allena29/brewerslabng/pyconfhoard/README.md

 1. `launch --upgrade` to take datamodel files and upgrade them.
 - Autentication for the CLI module.
-- CLI auto complete completes nonsense as first argument - we need to throw exception if show x doesn't exist
 - CLI auto complete let's us replaces containers - we should have metadata to know what is a list item/leaf